 Charlie Rich Junior had since moved back to his hometown of Nashville where, as well as being involved with music and animation, he is also an accomplished website designer.

 Charlie Rich Junior has also co-written songs with A.J.
-Masters (Wednesday 20 December 1950 - Monday 12 January 2015), who wrote Faith Hill’s 'Love Ain't Like That', and Greg Crowe, who co-wrote the No.1 Montgomery Gentry hit 'Lonely & Gone'.
+Masters (Wednesday 20 December 1950 – Monday 12 January 2015), who wrote Faith Hill’s ‘Love Ain’t Like That’, and Greg Crowe, who co-wrote ‘Lonely & Gone’, which was a No.1 hit single for Montgomery Gentry.

 Charlie Rich Junior is the son of Charlie Rich (Wednesday 14 December 1932 – Tuesday 25 July 1995), who is considered to be one of country music’s greatest influences to this day.